mcanouil/awesome-quarto/README.md

 - [Quering with PRQL](https://github.com/eitsupi/querying-with-prql) - Docusaurus website using computations via `Jupyter` and `knitr` and multiple languages (PRQL, SQL, R, Python, *etc.*).
 - [Making Pretty PDFs with Quarto](https://nrennie.rbind.io/blog/making-pretty-pdf-quarto/) - A blog post showing how to customise the styling of PDF documents, and save the styling into a Quarto extension to make it easier to reuse and share.
 - [babelquarto](https://docs.ropensci.org/babelquarto/) - R package to help set up, and render, multilingual Quarto books (see also [babeldown](https://docs.ropensci.org/babeldown/articles/quarto.html).
+- [Real World Data Science](https://realworlddatascience.net/) - The Royal Statistical Society website, built with Quarto, features a custom design (based on the Lux Bootswatch theme), with a customised navbar and homepage layout.

 <!--lint enable awesome-list-item-->
 <!--lint enable double-link-->